 Despite their loyal nature, Giant Schnauzers are still prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your budget.
 Some of the conditions and illnesses Giant Schnauzers are prone to include eye conditions such as progressive retinal atrophy and retinal dysplasia; hip problems such as hip dysplasia; thyroid problems such as hypothyroidism; and nervous system problems such as cobalamin deficiency.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Giant Schnauzer inherits more than just energetic intelligence, you’re covered.